 In September 1999, recognising that many of the people we supported were progressing, and were sensitive about the perceived stigma associated with the term “homeless”, the name of the project was changed from The Luton Day Centre for the Homeless and re-launched as NOAH Enterprise.
 This, it was felt, more accurately reflected the philosophy and ethos of the service as reflected in the intent behind the name, New Opportunities and Horizons.

 Sister Eileen retired in 2000 at the sprightly young age of 75 and Jim O’Connor, himself part of the Vincentian family as a member of the St Vincent de Paul Society, picked up the reins.
 In 2003 our expanding furniture recycling/re-use activity relocated to larger premises in Power Court, Church Street.
-From a small shop of 800 sq. ft., we now trade from a building of some 20,000 sq. ft.
-Turnover increased accordingly but more importantly the number of people to whom we have been able to offer work experience and skills training has grown from 2 to 200 in any given year.
-They include those we support through our welfare programme and others in the local community who are long-term unemployed; all benefit from new found self-confidence, self-esteem and self-respect.
+From a small shop of 800 sq. ft., NOAH then traded from a building of some 20,000 sq. ft.
+Turnover increased accordingly but more importantly the number of people to whom they could offer work experience and skills training, grew from 2 to 200 in any given year.
+They included those we supported through our welfare programme and others in the local community who were long-term unemployed, and all benefited from newfound self-confidence, self-esteem and self-respect.

 This holistic approach geared to improving the quality of life of those among the most disadvantaged in our community has had, in many instances, an amazing impact that are witnessed in several of our own case studies.

 In 2014, we introduced our Academy to provide a bridge between work experience and practical skills training to employment.
 Courses in English as a second language, digital learning and preparation for employment assist people in moving towards and into employment.